veraoch/Verao/readme.txt

 == Description ==

 Cele is a refreshingly simple and clean theme.
 It’s been carefully designed to look and perform great across mobile devices, computers, and tablets.
-Get your visitors’ attention and keep it with this content first, minimalist theme.
+Use this responsive blogging theme for a personal journal, podcast, music review site, or even a travel blog.
+Thanks to the minimalist and professional design, Cele is also appropriate for corporate business blog websites.

 **Live Demo**